 Truth.
 We’re not exactly talking about the tax benefits of contributions to retirement accounts here.
 While putting money into an IRA or a 401k is a great idea — both in terms of socking money away for retirement and saving on taxes — there’s a little-known tax credit out that’s even better.

-The Retirement Savings Contributions Credit, also known as the Saver's Credit, puts money in your pocket if you contribute to an IRA or an employer-sponsored retirement plan.
-While you have to qualify, via a formula incorporating your tax filing status and your adjusted gross income, you may earn a credit as much as 50 percent of your retirement plan or IRA contributions up to $2,000.
+The Retirement Savings Contributions Credit, also known as the Saver’s Credit, puts money in your pocket if you contribute to an IRA or an employer-sponsored retirement plan.
+While you have to qualify, via a formula incorporating your tax filing status and your adjusted gross income, you may earn a credit for as much as 50 percent of your retirement plan or IRA contributions up to $2,000 or $4,000 if filing jointly.